JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 #### 5) Using NVIDIA CNN architecture

-I just used architecture published in NVIDIA homepage they used when used their autonomous car
+I just used architecture published in NVIDIA homepage they used when making their autonomous car

 ![alt text][image2-1]